blackgateproject/connector/README.md

   - "Expose daemon on tcp://localhost:2375 without TLS"
   - "Add the \*.docker.internal names to the host's /etc/hosts file"

+### Head to supabase dir in the repo and deploy the backend

 ```
+cd supabase
 npx supabase start
 ```